-BMA is really going all out this year to bring balance to the Force:
+BMA is really going all out this year to right America’s wrongs:

 The move is part of a larger initiative launched in October called 2020 Vision, a series of 22 exhibits at the museum celebrating [women] artists.
 The initiative includes 13 solo exhibitions and seven thematic shows, with more being planned.
 Next year marks a century since women were guaranteed the right to vote in the United States, with the ratification of the 19th Amendment.